-Furthermore, based on Table 4, it is known that the Business Success (Y) variable has a Cronbach's alpha (a) value, 0.956> 0.70, and a composite reliability (CR) value of 0.962> 0.70 so that it meets the composite reliability test (Chin, 1998; Chin, 2010; Hair et al., 2013).
-Table 4.14 also shows that the Business Success variable (Y) has an average variance extracted (AVE) of 0.720> 0.5 so that it meets the convergent validity (Chin, 1998; Chin, 2010; Hair et al., 2013).
-Based on Table 4.14 and the previous descriptions, it can be concluded that the Business Success variable (Y) meets convergent validity, discriminant validity, and composite reliability.
+Furthermore, based on Table 4, it is known that the Business Success (Y) variable has a Cronbach's alpha (a) value, 0.956> 0.70, and a composite reliability (CR) value of 0.962> 0.70 so that it meets the composite reliability test (Chin, 1998; Chin, 2010; Hair, et al., 2013).
+Table 4.14 also shows that the Business Success variable (Y) has an average variance extracted (AVE) of 0.720> 0.5

-In addition to using the criteria described, the discriminant validity test in this study also refers to the criteria developed by Fornell-Larscher (1988).
+In addition to using the criteria as described, the discriminant validity test in this study also refers to the criteria developed by Fornell-Larscher (1988).
 Table 5 is the result of the discriminant validity test referring to the Fornell-Larscher criterion.
-Based on Table 5, it is known that the variables Innovation Development Strategy (X1), Technological Progress (X2), Digital Marketing Literacy (Z), and Business Success (Y), cross-loading value> 0.70, which means that these variables meet discriminant validity (Fornell, 1988; Chin, 2009; Hair, et al., 2013).
+Based on Table 5, it is known that the variables Innovation Development Strategy (X1), Technological Progress (X2), Digital Marketing Literacy (Z), and Business Success (Y), cross-loading value> 0.70, which means that these variables meetthe discriminant validity (Fornell, 1988; Chin, 2009; Hair, et al., 2013).
+Table 5 Fornell-Larscher Discriminant Validity Test Results